hatmix/godot-4-jam-template/README.md

 ## Tests

-[GUT](https://github.com/bitwes/Gut) is used for testing.
-The `tests/` folder contains the (too little) test code.
-One benefit of too little test code is you lose very little if you want to use another framework, like [gdUnit4](https://github.com/MikeSchulze/gdUnit4).
+GUT testing has been removed.
+I hope to have [gdUnit4](https://github.com/MikeSchulze/gdUnit4) tests working with CI soon.

 ## CI/CD

-[Github actions](https://docs.github.com/actions) are used to run the tests on every push to source control.
-The Github build environment is limited compared to the desktop Godot editor.
-Tests relying on the following features should use the [`skip_script` variable](https://gut.readthedocs.io/en/latest/New-For-Godot-4.html#what-s-new-changed-in-gut-9-0-0-for-godot-4-0) to avoid tests failing under CI.
-* DisplayServer
-* Input (depends on DisplayServer)
+[Github actions](https://docs.github.com/actions) can be used to publish to itch.io on every push.

-On succesful test and export, and if configured, the CI action uses [butler](https://itch.io/docs/butler/) to deploy the game to [itch.io](https://itch.io).
+On succesful export, and if configured, the CI action uses [butler](https://itch.io/docs/butler/) to deploy the game to [itch.io](https://itch.io).
 Setup these secrets in your Github repository to enable push:
 * ITCHIO_USERNAME
 * ITCHIO_GAME
 * BUTLER_API_KEY